PiaMacalanda/Bash-Scripting-Compilation/README.md

 # 🖥️ Bash Scripting Compilation
 ![Bash GIF](https://miro.medium.com/v2/resize:fit:1358/1*hyqJzpqML8_OsEir6KCahw.gif)

-Welcome to the **Bash Scripting Activities** repository!
+Welcome to the **Bash Scripting Compilation** repository!
 This repo is a collection of Bash scripting activities for the **Operating Systems** course.
 It serves as a resource for learning, practicing, and testing shell commands in a Linux environment.

 ---